83 Comments

 A. If you don't, people who have big visions are unlikely to submit a proposal to you.
 Even apart from the financial motivation, it's quite difficult to grow a non-profit, since it's harder to get investments or loans for them.

 B. I have too much experience with government agencies and contractors going off the rails because nobody cares if they lose money.
-For just one example of many, a boss of mine refused my plan to replace our supercomputing grid with a few nVidia machines that could do the same job, because he said it was better to spend $10 million of the government's money every year, than to spend $20,000 of our money.
-He wouldn't do it even if it were free, because spending $10 million of government money bought people and resources that could be diverted to other projects, and increased the status of the managers involved.
+For just one example of many, a boss of mine refused my plan to replace our supercomputing grid with a few nVidia machines that could do the same job, because he said it was better to spend millions of government dollars every year, than to spend $20,000 of our money.
+He wouldn't do it even if it were free, because spending millions of government dollars bought people and resources that could be diverted to other projects, and increased the status of the managers involved.

 C. I was a member of MIT's entrepreneurship club in the 1990s, and met lots of VCs who told us how they invest, and I don't think they would invest in anything that you would want to fund.

 First, the purpose of the VC ecosystem is to make as much money as possible as quickly as possible.
-They'll never prioritize investment by its public benefit.
+Public benefit is lower-priority.
+Tech VCs do prioritize by coolness and audaciousness; I think they're VCs as much for status and excitement as for money.

 Second, most VCs aren't interested in investing less than a million dollars at a time in anything.
-It doesn't take take 10 times as long to approve a $10-million investment as a $1-million investment.
-So they can get a lot more golfing done if they make only large investments.
+They would rather invest more than less.
+It doesn't take take 10 times as long to approve a $10-million investment as a $1-million investment, and they're generally more pressed for time than they are for money.

 Third, the most-important factor in investment decisions, to every VC I've talked to, is how many of the founders attended either an Ivy League college, or else MIT or Stanford.
 That's literally the first or second thing they mention when talking about any company they invested in.